ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/concept_model.rst

 .. note::

-  For final simulation results, BMGF is interested in modeling an intervention update curve over time.
+  For final simulation results, BMGF is interested in modeling an intervention uptake curve over time.
 We will model an immediate scale-up throughout model development and plan to incorporate the scale-up following model valiation and prior to the generation of final results.

 .. _ivron4.0: